TLDR

 What is the best grant management software?

-For mid-sized nonprofits managing both donors and grants, GrantPipe combines both at $20-$99/month.
+For mid-sized nonprofits managing both donors and grants, GrantPipe combines both at $199-$799/mo self-serve.
 For grant tracking specifically, Instrumentl and GrantHub focus on the grant lifecycle.
 For enterprise organizations, Salesforce with custom configuration handles grants but costs $75,000-$275,000 over three years.
 The right choice depends on whether you need standalone grant tracking or unified donor + grant management.

 Frequently asked